Nonequilibrium orders in parametrically driven field theories: Introduction

-One of the most prominent resources of nonequilibrium conditions in recent experiments is laser pumping of a material coupled to a bath.
+The classification and description of nonequilibrium phases of matter as well as their realizations in physical systems are major research endeavors in modern physics~\cite{Taeuber2014}.
+Although the mechanisms of phase transitions and their universal behaviors set by dimension and symmetry are (in many cases) well understood in thermal equilibrium \cite{ZinnJustin}, the situation is much less clear for nonequilibrium steady-states.\\ One of the most prominent resources of nonequilibrium conditions in recent experiments is laser pumping of a material coupled to a bath.
 In various setups, resonant driving of a high frequency mode can stabilize a macroscopic nonequilibrium steady-state at low frequencies.
 Examples range from driven-dissipative Bose condensation of exciton-polaritons in cavity pumped materials \cite{imamoglu1996,kasprzak2006,balili2007,deng2002,Fontaine2021,byrnes2014,deng2010,Carusotto2013} to transient light induced ferroelectricity \cite{nova2019,li2019ferro} and superconductivity at temperatures well above the equilibrium superconducting critical temperature \cite{fausti2011,mitrano2016,cremin2019,buzzi2020,fava2024}.
-Furthermore, pumping magnetic structures leading to driven nonlinear magnonics \cite{zhang2024,kaplan2025} and magnon condensates observed in laser driven Yttrium-iron-garnet (YIG) films \cite{Demokritov2006,NowikBoltyk2012} represents a fruitful avenue to create nonthermal phases of matter.
+Furthermore, pumping magnetic structures leading to driven nonlinear magnonics \cite{zhang2024,Shan2024,kaplan2025} and magnon condensates observed in laser driven Yttrium-iron-garnet (YIG) films \cite{Demokritov2006, Demidov2007, NowikBoltyk2012} represents a fruitful avenue to create nonthermal phases of matter. \\ In this paper we show that rapid parametric drives, typically used to model such laser-driven systems \cite{Chandran2016,kennes2017, eckhardt2024, Walldorf19, Diessel2026,okugawa2026, Hosseinabadi2026}, can induce an antidamping instability in order parameter field theories.
+This arises through scattering of high frequency modes created by the drive into the low frequency regime.
+This constitutes an effective incoherent single particle pump, or antidamping, much akin to the mechanism of lasing in cavity exciton-polaritons \cite{Carusotto2013}.
+This antidamping instability gives rise to a dynamic long range order, tracing out a limit cycle \cite{zelle2024}, which is evidently nonthermal \cite{Bruno2013, Watanabe2015, daviet2024, daviet2025}.\\ While these previous works have assumed antidamping to emerge on phenomenological grounds, here we provide an explicit yet generically applicable derivation of this effect based on nonequilibrium diagrammatics.
+A key takeaway is that one needs to take effective two-loop effects, that are next to leading order in large $N$ \cite{Chandran2016, Diessel2026}, into account.
+The relevant diagrams are those which, at equilibrium, are responsible for thermalization — they describe scattering processes which can redistribute modes in frequency and momentum space.
+Under conditions of parametric drive, which creates high frequency and momentum modes, they open a channel to incoherently pump and also heat long wavelength degrees of freedom.
+We provide generic estimates for this competition based on an analytic evaluation of the respective two-loop diagrams in perturbation theory.
+The emergence of a slow limit-cycle order is confirmed through direct numerical simulations of the underlying dynamics.